PPRAMANIK62/word-quest/.augment/rules/imported/rules.md

 ### Package Manager

-- **pnpm** - Use exclusively for package management
+- **pnpm** and **pnpm dlx**- Use exclusively for package management
-- Never use npm, yarn, or bun unless absolutely necessary
+- Never use npm, yarn, or bun or npx, bunx etc. unless absolutely necessary

 ## UI/UX Guidelines